endavisw/notes/training/courses/infoblox_standard_migrations/Lab_4-Data_Review.md

 `slp-directory-agent` Option, 15 instances set to "false", should be bool & array of IP
 - _Customer states this can be ignored_
+- MS data files have more than first byte for boolean, DIW does not parse correctly?

 Google DNS server 8.8.8.8 & 8.8.4.4 configured on
 - 10.150.208.0 - Chicago Guest